-Course(s): IB Chemistry, HLTime Period: First Marking Period
+Course(s): IB Chemistry, SL

+Time Period: First Marking Period

+Length: 1 Week and a half

-Length: 2 Weeks Status: Published
+Status: Published

 Unit Overview

 Scientists organize subjects based on structure and function; the periodic table is a key example of this.
 Early models of the periodic table from Mendeleev, and later Moseley, allowed for the prediction of properties of elements that had not yet been discovered.